OUDSL/Neatline_maps/index.md

 ![map shapes](images/neatline_003.png)

 * The *Style* tab is where you can alter the appearance of your points/lines/shapes: changing the color, the thickness, the opacity, etc.
-* **Help Note** If you need additional help/explanation of a specific feature of Neatline, select the **?** button next to the aspect you have a question about for further instruction.
+* *Note*: If you need additional help/explanation of a specific feature of Neatline, select the **?** button next to the aspect you have a question about for further instruction.

 [Return to Top](#about)